 At first glance the Lake Tahoe Region may appear to be a relatively homogenous forested landscape.
-Upon closer inspection, however, one finds a variety of visual environments including: urban centers, residential Regulatory Zones, small commercial nodes which serve the residential Regulatory Zones, large-scale recreation areas, and undeveloped stretches of wild and rural landscapes.
-Recognition of distinct visual environments within the Region has led to the establishment of three visual environments: urban, natural, and a transition environment between urban an natural areas.
+Upon closer inspection, however, one finds a variety of visual environments including: urban centers, residential neighborhoods, small commercial nodes which serve the residential neighborhoods, large-scale recreation areas, and undeveloped stretches of wild and rural landscapes.
+Recognition of distinct visual environments within the Region has lead to the establishment of three visual environments: urban, natural, and a transition environment between urban an natural areas.

-These visual environments are described below: The regional design goals for site development in each environment are set forth in the table, entitled, Regional Design Principles.
+These visual environments are described below: TRPA's regional design goals for site development in each environment are set forth in the table, entitles, Regional Design Principles.
 Please review this table prior to design development.